shofutex/duplicati-sqs-report/docs/readme.md

 # WELCOME TO my fork of dupReport that supports SQS

 dupReport is a Python-based email collection and reporting system for Duplicati.
-It will gather all your Duplicati backup status emails and produce a summary report on what Duplicati backup jobs were run and their success or failure.
+It will gather all your Duplicati backup status emails and produce a summary report on what Duplicati backup jobs were run and their success or failure. **I didn't want to use email for this workflow, and I wanted to learn how to use SQS, so back in 2020 I made an SQS-fork of this codebase.
+I've gone back and worked to integrate it with updates HandyGuySoftware made after my initial fork.**

 Here is a list of some of dupReport's most important features: